-Core Competencies and Credit Requirements for the Research Methods, Measurement, and Evaluation Doctoral Program
+Core Competencies and Credit Requirements for the Research Methods, Measurement, & Evaluation Doctoral Program

 Competency 1: Research Methodology and Quantitative Expertise

 |EPSY 6651||Methods for Causal Inference from Educational Data|

 |EPSY 6655||Advanced Methods for Causal Inference from Data|

 *Expected (equivalent or competency exam required to be waived) but do not count towards 24 credits in this area